omatheusribeiro/duplicate-photo-check-bot/README.md

 - **Angular 16 (Frontend)**
 - **TypeScript, HTML, CSS**

-## 🤝 Contributing
-Contributions are welcome!
-Feel free to fork the project and submit pull requests.

 ## 📜 License
 This project is licensed under the BSD 3-Clause License.